hainguyenhuy2002/ExpProteinGen/README.md

 It allows us to test whether our model correctly predicts which mutations stabilize or destabilize a designed protein.

+Their work gives us the experimental ** ground truth** needed to train and evaluate our system.

 ---

 ## Rocklin et al., Science 2017